 Love/Belonging and Esteem

-Changes in the family structure: Death, trauma and transition can impact the entire family unit.
+Changes in the Family Structure: Death, trauma, and transition can impact the entire family unit.
 The death of someone who connected one side of the family to another can put distance between cousins, aunts, uncles, grandparents, grandchildren, and in-laws.
-Additionally, fighting over the loss, grief related misunderstanding, division of property, and shifting family dynamics can lead to familial rifts.
+Additionally, fighting over the loss, grief related misunderstanding, the division of property, and shifting family dynamics can lead to familial rifts.
 All these factors, if not dealt with, can lead to estrangement.

-But sometimes out of nowhere something big happens like death, illness, transition or a traumatic event and this makes a person question everything - self, world, faith, security, significance, meaning, trust, and morality.
+But sometimes, out of nowhere, something big happens like death, illness, transition or a traumatic event and this makes a person question everything - self, the world, faith, security, significance, meaning, trust, and morality.
 Seismic quakes in one's fundamental understanding of life can be one of the most difficult adjustments a person will ever have to make.
-In reconciling major shifts in outlook one often has to redefine their sense of self and their belief system, which has a ripple effect on how they relate to pretty much everything.
+In reconciling major shifts in outlook, one often has to redefine their sense of self and their belief system, which has a ripple effect on how they relate to pretty much everything.